I received a copy of this book from the publisher in exchange for an honest reviewer. All thoughts and opinions expressed here are my own.

 And then there’s Moonpie.
 Sweet, sweet Moonpie.
 Literally my favourite brand on Twitter and whose social media manager I’d love to

 So yeah.
 Are you even surprised I loved this book?
-Of course, Emma Lord’s wig-friendly fingers also helped, but the storyline was basically made for me.
+Of course, Emma Lord’s amazing writing also helped, but the storyline was basically made for me.

 In addition to all the Twitter drama, snappy comebacks, and cute romance, Tweet Cute really worked for me because of the family drama too.
 Pepper’s family is slowly crumbling and there’s nothing she can do.
 Jack is feeling the weight of all the resentment he’s held in about his parents treating his twin Ethan like the golden child.
 This is not just a new-age drama about social media and anonymous apps, it’s also quite the family-focused story.
 And therein lies the beauty of this book.